zowe/docs-site/docs/guides/zlux-example-server.md

 To include Apps, be sure to define the location of the Plugins directory in the configuration file, via the top-level attribute _pluginsDir_

 **NOTE: In this repository, the directory for these JSON files is /plugins.
-Yet, in order to seperate configuration files from runtime files, the zlux-example-server repository copies the contents of this folder into /deploy/instance/ZLUX/plugins.
+Yet, in order to separate configuration files from runtime files, the zlux-example-server repository copies the contents of this folder into /deploy/instance/ZLUX/plugins.
 So, the example configuration file uses the latter directory.**

 #### Plugins directory example